JohnVirgin/Perspectives-From-World-Avoided/README.md

 - Scripts call upon pickled radiative feedback lists

 # Plotting Scripts
-- These recquire the pickled files created from the entire model output, available at (TBA).
+- These require the pickled files created from the entire model output, available at (TBA).